TeodorUngureanu/TeodorUngureanu/README.md

 <img width="240" height="135" alt="9_Create Potion" src="https://github.com/user-attachments/assets/8b9c0aeb-9240-4bdc-81a1-6c402ccfc289" />

 ### Foranger
 You have just been assigned as the ranger in a magical forest.
 You have to protect it and its inhabitants, while also providing potion ingredients for your clients.
-Be careful though, for there is evil in this magical world, an it could be spreading throughout your forest next!
+Be careful though, for there is evil in this magical world, and it could be spreading throughout your forest next!

 <img width="240" height="135" alt="foranger 1" src="https://github.com/user-attachments/assets/37c7a563-8970-4931-8b61-7302dbbe68b3" />
 <img width="240" height="135" alt="foranger 2" src="https://github.com/user-attachments/assets/77cb8f61-e18e-4e9e-913f-2dee7f8c48e2" />